-While Prime Minister Boris Johnson is claiming that the UK is a ‘leader’ in global climate the reality is yet another broken promise.
+While the UK claims to be a ‘leader’ in global climate action, the reality is yet another broken promise.

 ISDS (Investment to State Dispute Settlement) is the fossil fuel industry’s secret weapon.
 It is an extreme investor privilege in trade deals like the Energy Charter Treaty (ECT), that allows corporations to sue countries in secretive ‘corporate courts’ when governments make decisions that may negatively impact their projected profits.